-The primary duties of the appointee will be to convene and teach modules in the Theology & Religion area of the Department of Philosophy, and to undertake a number of pastoral and administrative duties at the direction of the Head of Department.
+The primary duties of the appointee will be to convene and teach modules in the Department of Philosophy, and to undertake a number of pastoral and administrative duties at the direction of the Head of Department.

-Main responsibilities (Primary accountabilities and responsibilities expected to fulfil the role) % time per year 1 Teaching Convene and teach the undergraduate Level 1 module 'Philosophy for Theologians', and the undergraduate Level 2 module 'Religion in Britain: Interfaith Encounters in a Secular Age'.
-Contribute as required to further undergraduate modules subject to considerations of overall workload.
+Main responsibilities (Primary accountabilities and responsibilities expected to fulfil the role) % time per year 1 Convene and teach the undergraduate Level 1 module 'Mind, Knowledge and Ethics' (ethics focus), and the postgraduate Level 4 module 'Ethics'.
 Be responsible for the virtual learning environments (e.g., Moodle, MS Teams) associated with any modules convened.
 Mark coursework and exams and provide appropriate feedback to students in accordance with departmental and University policies.
 Be responsible for the design and quality of modules and provide curriculum leadership within their specialisms.
 Comply with the University of Nottingham teaching quality assurance standards and procedures.
-70% 2 Administration Contribute to the effective management and administration of the Department of Philosophy by performing duties allocated by the Head of Department.
+Provide appropriate pastoral care and academic guidance to students.
+80% 2 Administration Contribute to the effective management and administration of the Department of Philosophy by performing duties allocated by the Head of Department.
 Responsible for ensuring QAA and Quality Manual requirements are met in own area of work.
-Peer review of teaching by colleagues.
 Attending committees, teaching groups and relevant Departmental meetings in order to contribute to Departmental practice and culture.
 Contribute to and champion Equality, Diversity, and Inclusion initiatives in the Department and School of Humanities.
-15%

-3 Scholarly Development Keep up to date with the scholarship in your specialist field.
+10% 3 Scholarly Development Keep up to date with the scholarship in your specialist field.
 Engage with research on teaching content and methods.
-Contribute to the Department's impact, knowledge-exchange and public engagement work.
-15% --- --- -----
+10%